-All that remains is to prove that the $\tilde \delta_k$ are indeed disjoint; by symmetry, it is enough to do so for $\tilde \delta_1$ and $\tilde \delta_2$.
-Besides, because the $\gamma_k$ are themselves disjoint, any intersection point between $\tilde \delta_1$ and $\tilde \delta_2$ has to occur on $\delta_2$ (at least in the case $j>2$ --- but the case $j=2$, where they could also intersect along $\delta_1$, again follows by symmetry).
+All that remains is to prove that the $\tilde\delta_k$ are indeed disjoint; by symmetry, it is enough to do so for $\tilde\delta_1$ and $\tilde\delta_2$.
+Besides, because the $\gamma_k$ are themselves disjoint, any intersection point between $\tilde\delta_1$ and $\tilde \delta_2$ has to occur on $\delta_2$ (at least in the case $j>2$, but the case $j=2$, where they could also intersect along $\delta_1$, again follows by symmetry).

-The intersection of $\tilde \delta_1$ with $\delta_2$ consists in a finite collection $(I_m)$ of compact intervals; besides, the points of the intersection are visited by $\tilde \delta_1$ in order of increasing distance to the origin.
-Similarly, the intersection of $\tilde \delta_2$ with $\delta_2$ consists in a finite collection $(J_l)$ of compact intervals, which are also visited in order of increasing distance to the origin.
+The intersection of $\tilde\delta_1$ with $\delta_2$ consists of a finite collection $(I_m)$ of compact intervals; besides, the points of the intersection are visited by $\tilde\delta_1$ in order of increasing distance to the origin.
+Similarly, the intersection of $\tilde\delta_2$ with $\delta_2$ consists of a finite collection $(J_l)$ of compact intervals, which are also visited in order of increasing distance to the origin.

-Suppose that $\bigcup I_p$ and $\bigcup J_p$ have a non-empty intersection; and let $z_0$ be the intersection point lying closest to the origin.
+Suppose that $\bigcup I_p$ and $\bigcup J_p$ have a nonempty intersection, and let $z_0$ be the intersection point lying closest to the origin.
 Let $p_0$ and $q_0$ be such that $z_0 \in I_{p_0} \cap J_{q_0}$; notice that $z_0$ is the endpoint closest to the origin of either $I_{p_0}$ or $J_{q_0}$.
-According to the order in which $\gamma_1$ (resp.\ $\gamma_2$) visits the endpoints of $I_{p_0}$ (resp.\ $J_{q_0}$), this gives rise to eight possible configurations; it is straightforward in all cases to apply Jordan's theorem to prove that $\gamma_1$ and $\gamma_2$ then have to intersect, thus leading to a contradiction. \end{proof}
+According to the order in which $\gamma_1$ (resp., $\gamma_2$) visits the endpoints of $I_{p_0}$ (resp., $J_{q_0}$), this gives rise to eight possible configurations; it is straightforward in all cases to apply Jordan's theorem to prove that $\gamma_1$ and $\gamma_2$ then have to intersect, thus leading to a contradiction. \end{pf*}